Guryanov-Maksim/frontend-project-lvl2/README.md

 ## Creating executable files

-If you want to use the lib as a cli script you will need to run `npm link` command in the root directory of the library after installation (see [npm link](https://docs.npmjs.com/cli/v7/commands/npm-link))
+If you want to use the lib as a cli script you will need to run `npm link` command in the root directory of the library after installation (see [npm link](https://docs.npmjs.com/cli/v7/commands/npm-link)).
+After that you will be able to use the lib in the command line as shown below:

+        gendiff [options] pathToFile1 pathToFile2

 ## Use